microsoft/terraform-provider-power-platform/docs/index.md

 Use the navigation to the left to read about the available resources and data sources.

+**CAUTION:** By calling `terraform destroy` all the resources, that you've created, will be deleted permamently deleted.
+Please be careful with this command when working with production environments.
+You can use [prevent-destory](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#prevent_destroy) lifecycle argument in your resources to prevent accidental deletion.

 ## Examples

 More detailed examples can be found in the [Power Platform Terraform Quickstarts](https://github.com/microsoft/power-platform-terraform-quickstarts) repo.
 This repo contains a number of examples for using the Power Platform provider to manage environments and other resources within Power Platform along with Azure and Entra.